-Foot bunion symptoms range from a small lump on the big toe to major pain that limits day-to-day activities such as walking.
+Foot bunion symptoms range from a small, painless lump on the big toe to a large deformity and severe pain that limits day-to-day activities such as walking.

 Bunion symptoms can vary massively from person to person.
 The most common foot bunion symptoms are:

-As the lump increases, the toe starts to shift inwards towards the other
+A classic symptoms of bunions is toe deviation.
+As the bony lump increases in size with a bunion, the toe starts to shift inwards towards the other

 toes in the foot.
 It may even cross over or under the next toe.
 This